reissbaker/promethean/README.md

 fine-tuning framework.
 Unfat can automatically generate Axolotl training configs for you by making some assumptions:

-* For Llama 3.1 8B finetunes, we assume on H100/A100 GPU is being used.
+* For Llama 3.1 8B finetunes, we assume one H100/A100 GPU is being used.
 * For Llama 3.1 70B finetunes, we assume 8xH100s or 8xA100s.

 If you don't have machines of this size yourself, we recommend using